 DEFINITION 11.
-A G-node g depends on another G-node g' if g' constrains the constraint interior of g, or if g is in the scope of g', i.e. $(\exists n \in C(g), g' \longrightarrow n) \lor (g \rightarrowtail g')$.
+A G-node g directly depends on another Gnode g' if g' constrains the constraint interior of g, i.e. $\exists n \in C(g), g' \dots n$.
+The dependency relation between G-nodes is the transitive closure of the "directly depends on" relation.